 A second copy of the infraction form will be sent to the administrator.
 The infraction form MUST be returned with a parent's signature in order to be readmitted to class the following day.

-For every Level One infraction, the student will be required to stay one day after school to serve a detention as assigned by the administrator.
+For every Level One infraction, the student will be required to serve a detention as assigned by the administrator.

 LEVEL TWO OFFENSES